Skip to main content

 • Prompt Content:

-When you type /summarize_article, a modal will appear with a large text area, prompting you to paste the article text.
+When you type /summarize_article, a modal will appear with a required text area for the article, and optional fields for customizing the summary style.

 2. Advanced Bug Report Generator